-Do we prefer old school photo prints or digital pictures on our smartphones?!
-We are an evolving species, so why not take advantage of what is available in abundance than to exploit the core of our existence.
+Do we prefer old-school photo prints or digital pictures on our smartphones?!
+We are an evolving species, so why not take advantage of what is available in abundance than exploit the core of our existence.

-As a Doctor you can go digital, save ink and paper by using an EMR and sending out E-prescriptions.
-As a Patient and a global citizen I will be more than happy to receive an E-prescription rather than a paper one that will eventually be lost or thrown in the bin!
+As a Doctor, you can go digital, save ink and paper by using an EMR and send out E-prescriptions.
+As a Patient and a global citizen, I will be more than happy to receive an E-prescription rather than a paper one that will eventually be lost or thrown in the bin!

 EMRs and how they can aid CSR:

 While most EMR users think by going digital they are advancing with technology, unknowingly they are also positively contributing to the betterment of our environment.
 Our job is to spread awareness and promote the use of EMR.

 - Each Patient Visit requires the use of approximately 10-13 pieces of paper.